Pvt. Alfred Raymond Langley

 "Ray" to his family and friends.

 Sometime in 1940, Ray moved to Janesville, Wisconsin, looking for work.
 Knowing that he would be drafted into the Army, he enlisted in the local National Guard Company which was scheduled to be federalized in the fall of 1940.
 After a year of service, the company was scheduled to be released from federal service.

-In September 1940, the National Guard unit was federalized and re-designated as A Company, 192nd Tank Battalion.
-On November 25th, the company readied itself for training at Fort Knox, Kentucky.
+In September 1940, the National Guard was designated as A Company, 192nd Tank Battalion, and on November 25th, the company readied itself for training at Fort Knox, Kentucky.
 The company boarded the train for Ft.
-Knox on November 27th., and after a stop in Maywood, Illinois, to pick up B Company of the battalion, it proceeded to Ft.
+Knox on November 27, and after a stop in Maywood, Illinois, to pick up B Company, of the battalion, it proceeded to Ft.
 Knox.

 When the tankers arrived at Ft.
 Knox, they learned that their barracks were not finished.
 The area of the fort that they were assigned to was brand new.
-They found themselves living in tents with stoves in them.
-They remained in the tents several months.
+They found themselves living in tents with stoves in them until early December.
 When they did move into their barracks, the roads in front of them were mud since the winter was extremely wet.

 Alfred, like all the other members of the battalion, learned to operate all the equipment of the battalion.
 It is not known what he trained to do with the company.
 In January 1941, he was transferred to Headquarters Company when it was formed with men from the four letter companies of the battalion.
 It is not known what his exact duties were with the company.